 World Architecture Festival:

-We want to congratulate the winner of this year’s World Architecture Festival Best Use Of Natural Light Prize: Maggie’s Leeds (UK), designed by London-based Heatherwick Studio.
+We want to congratulate the winner of this year’s World Architecture Festival Best Use Of Natural Light Prize: Pingtan Children Library (CH), designed by Condition_Lab.

 The Best Use of Natural Light Prize, supported by VELUX, was selected for its positive impact on human well-being, performance, and joy.